IngTIKNA/Unity_OpenDrive_SimEnv/README.md

 	θcentral =  length_arc / radius

 ______________________________________________________________________________________________________________________________________________________
-# DESIGN and DEVELOPMENT OF ROAD GENERATOR SCRIPT
+# DESIGN and DEVELOPMENT OF ROAD GENERATOR APPLICATION

 ![image](https://user-images.githubusercontent.com/29532729/113470544-ad44d600-9456-11eb-9bdf-43488373403e.png)

-As can be seen in the above fiure, the RoadGenerator script has several subcomponents that handle different tasks, like parsing and reading XML file, getting node attributes, etc.
+As can be seen in the above fiure, the RoadGenerator application has several subcomponents that handle different tasks, like parsing and reading XML file, getting node attributes, etc.

-The RoadGenerator script is responsible for creating the segments of the road geometry, which is described in OpenDRIVE file, in Unity platform.
-Below figure indicates an overview of RoadGenerator script's flowchart.
+The RoadGenerator application is responsible for creating the segments of the road geometry, which is described in OpenDRIVE file, in Unity platform.
+Below figure indicates an overview of RoadGenerator application's flowchart.

 ![image](https://user-images.githubusercontent.com/29532729/113454962-c4110b80-9409-11eb-9244-d7d55a0e0b37.png)